 - 15. Each Party may encourage its competent authorities to establish fast-track procedures for service suppliers seeking to renew or extend their current authorisations. - 16.
-If a Party adopts or maintains measures relating to authorisation for the supply of a service, it shall ensure that its competent authorities reach and administer their decisions in a manner independent from any supplier of a service for which authorisation is required.
-(16) - (16) For greater certainty, this paragraph does not mandate a particular administrative structure.
-It refers to the decision-making process and administering of decisions.
+If a Party adopts or maintains measures relating to authorisation for the supply of a service, it shall ensure that its competent authorities reach and administer their decisions in a manner independent from any supplier of a service for which authorisation is required.16

-Article 8.9.
-Recognition
+Article 8.9 Recognition